dainst/cilantro/README.md

 * Start the application as described under [Running the app with docker ](https://github.com/dainst/cilantro#running-the-app-with-docker)

-* Run the tests inside the dedicated docker container
+* Run the tests inside the dedicated docker container with the `test/exec_docker_test.sh` script.

-    `docker exec cilantro_cilantro-test_1 python -m unittest -v`

 *  Alternatively you can run the complete build script out of the [build-scripts repository](https://github.com/dainst/build-scripts/).
   After cloing the repo into your workspace, run the following command from within your cilantro directory.